Shrimp & Scallop Cioppino

 with Garlic Toast & Parsley

-This Italian-American stew was originally created in the 1800s by fishermen in San Francisco.
-If there were any leftovers from the day’s seafood catch, they were simmered together with tomatoes and wine to create a warming stew.
+This savory stew was created in the 1800s by Italian-American fishermen in San Francisco.
+Any leftovers from the day’s seafood catch were simmered together with tomatoes and wine to create a warming braise.
 Our version features shrimp and scallops in a Tuscan-style tomato broth, with garlic butter toast on the side for dipping.
 Cioppino is designed with sharing in mind, so reel your friends in with this savory dish that’s sure to have everyone hooked!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.